From anti-worms to anti-cancer

 Interestingly, when insulin stimulates glucose uptake in the cells, glucose transporter isoform 4 (GLUT4) translocates from intracellular vesicles to the plasma membrane ready to absorb glucose.
 This movement of GLUT4 towards the plasma membrane takes place via both rapid vibrations around a point and short linear movements (generally less than 10 microm).
 The linear movement seems to take place along microtubules.
 When disrupting the microtubules with drugs such as Fenbendazole, GLUT4 movements are disrupted as well strongly reducing insulin-stimulated glucose uptake (Ref.).

 Another very interesting point coming from the Nature paper cited above is that Fenbendazole shows strong synergy when combined to DCA, a drug that I discussed earlier on this website https://www.cancertreatmentsresearch.com/dichloroacetate-dca-treatment-strategy/ So it may make very much sense to combine the two, and possibly 2DG (Ref.).
+Could it be that the origin of this synergy comes from the possible glutathione depletion previously observed to be related to Fenbendazole?
+(Ref.)

 While Fenbendazole could be relevant for many types of cancers (as also suggested by the anecdotal reports listed above and by literature on the anticancer effects of benzimidazoles drugs) prior literature has so far indicated it’s anti cancer effects in